FAQ

 Where does AFS go?

-Public and private land around the Shenandoah Valley including George Washington National Forest, Shenandoah National Park, Harrisonburg City Parks, Staunton City Parks, and properties of the Friends of AFS.
-In the winter months, we utilize a local summer camp with access to a cabin/wood stove.
+Public and private land around the Shenandoah Valley including George Washington National Forest, Shenandoah National Park, Harrisonburg City Parks, Staunton City Parks, and properties of the friends of AFS.
+In the winter months, we utilize a local summer camp with access to a cabin/fireplace.

 When does the program occur?

-AFS takes place during the academic year from September through May.
+AFS takes place during the academic year from late August through early May.
 During summer break, AFS offers a program called the Little Explorers Club.

 Do you ever close due to inclement weather?

 We play outside every day rain or shine!
-However, if Rockingham County Public Schools is closed due to inclement weather, AFS will be closed as well.
+However, because we are responsible for transportation, if Rockingham County Public Schools is closed due to inclement weather, AFS will be closed as well.

 Do you have a curriculum?